Barry Zyskind: AmTrust

 In 1998, Zyskind was named a director of AmTrust Financial Services, which was founded in the same year by his father-in-law, Michael Karfunkel and his brother, George Karfunkel.
-As of 2016, he is chairman, CEO and president.
+As of 2016, he is chairman, CEO and president, relinquishing the latter role to Adam Karkowsky in 2019.
 He also holds key executive positions at the firm's many wholly owned subsidiaries such as AMT Warranty Corporation.

-Non-executive roles
+Other roles

 Zyskind has been non-executive chairman at National General Holdings Corp since 2016.
 He holds the same position at Maiden Holdings Ltd and sits on the board of American Stock Transfer & Trust Co.

 Zyskind sits on the management board of First Non-Profit Foundation – a private grant-making organization in Pennsylvania that seeks to strengthen the nonprofit sector in America.

-Awards
+He co-founded Pine Technology Acquisition Corp, a Special-purpose acquisition company (SPAC), in 2021.
+In March 2021, the SPAC raised $345 million in an IPO.

+Recognition

 Zyskind has twice appeared on Forbes lists of successful businessmen.
 In 2012 he was listed as the 11th most powerful CEO under the age of 40.
 Then in 2014, under his leadership, AmTrust was listed as America's best managed insurance company.